sburden/website/bio.md

 ---

 I am an Associate Professor with tenure (effective September 16, 2022) in Electrical & Computer Engineering at UW Seattle, and I served as my Department's (first) Associate Chair for DEI (DEI = Diversity, Equity, Inclusion) in the 2021--2022 academic year.

-I am co-director of the [AMP Center](http://depts.washington.edu/amplify) and am affiliated with the [WRF](http://www.wrfseattle.org/)-funded [UW Institute for Neuroengineering (UWIN)](http://uwin.uw.edu).
+I was also a founding co-director of the [AMP Center](http://depts.washington.edu/amplify).

-I am broadly interested in discovering and formalizing principles of sensorimotor control; I develop and employ data-driven methods and focus on applications in robotics, neuroengineering, and human-cyber-physical systems.
+I am broadly interested in discovering and formalizing principles of sensorimotor control; I focus on applications in robotics, neuroengineering, and human-cyber-physical systems.

 I've taught the following courses:
 * [EE 447](https://canvas.uw.edu/courses/1477838) (Control System Analysis) in Fall 2018, Fall 2019, Fall 2020, Fall 2021